 How it works.
 Using the participants’ current locations, Coffeebreak finds a place of interest—say a coffee shop—that will minimize everyone’s distance to get there.
 However, instead of just sharing everyone’s location with each other or with a third-party server in order to identify the meeting location, Coffeebreak utilizes techniques from cryptography to calculate the optimal meeting place without requiring the users to share their location data with anyone.
 Finding the closest spot to everyone without ever exposing anyone’s actual location may seem counterintuitive, even impossible.
 But modern cryptography makes it not only possible, but achievable with a mathematically proven guarantee of privacy.
 Our technology is based on cryptographic techniques called Secure Multi-Party Computation, or “MPC” for short.
 Coffeebreak’s underlying MPC engine, built by Stealth, is one of the first technologies to perform MPC entirely on users’ mobile devices, without requiring any other computing platform.
 Our MPC engine has also been applied to a solution for secure scheduling, which enables you to find a common meeting time with your friends, coworkers, or collaborators without requiring anyone to reveal their personal schedules.

 Find out more.
-Our Coffeebreak secure computation engine is open-source and is available at: https://github.com/stealthsoftwareinc/pulsar-mpc and more information about our collaborative effort with Two Six Tech is available at https://www.twosixtech.com.
+Our Coffeebreak secure computation engine is open-source and is available at: https://github.com/stealthsoftwareinc/pulsar-mpc.
+See also the public release statement on Two Six Technologies’ website.